 The course covers dehydration of natural gas in some depth.
-The course describes the four main gas dehydration processes of Cooling, Absorption, Adsorption and Membrane dehydration.
+It describes the four main gas dehydration processes of Cooling, Absorption, Adsorption and Membrane dehydration.
 Absorption processes concentrate on glycol dehydration but also include discussion of enhanced and proprietary processes.
 Adsorption processes concentrate on molecular sieves but also discuss Silica gels.
 Membrane dehydration covers the principles as well as typical process arrangements.

-Course Level: Skill Instructor: Phil Tudhope
+Course Level: Skill

 Designed for you, if you are...

 - A facilities or process engineer, either a graduate or a more experienced technical professional looking to develop theoretical competence

-A project manager who seeks greater understanding of the process and mechanical design of plants
+- A project manager who seeks greater understanding of the process and mechanical design of plants

-An operations engineer looking to deepen your knowledge of the design principles of the plants
+- An operations engineer looking to deepen your knowledge of the design principles of the plants

-A sub-surface engineer seeking to broaden your technical knowledge
+- A sub-surface engineer seeking to broaden your technical knowledge

 How we build your confidenceThe course links theory to application.
 It reinforces this through real industry problems and examples which are solved by the participants as part of the sessions.